band/bandstands/README.md

 Use the "Recent Changes", "Search", "All Pages" , and "Random Page" buttons in the sidebar to find your way around.

-**Comments welcome!** Click the "<" icon in the upper right to open the Hypothesis annotation/highlights panel.
-Sign up or log into Hypothesis in that panel to add comments and annotations to the pages in this wiki.

 -----

  Climate warming update from the Scripps Mauna Loa Observatory: